POTLoc: Pseudo-Label Oriented Transformer for Point-Supervised Temporal Action Localization: Experiments

 \textbf{Evaluation metric}.
 The Mean Average Precision (mAP) under different Intersection over Union (IoU) thresholds is utilized as the evaluation metric, wherein the Average Precision (AP) is computed for each action class.

 \textbf{Implementation details}.
-For feature extraction, we use two-stream I3D \cite{carreira2017quo} on both datasets.
-Both base and POTLoc models are optimized by Adam \cite{kingma2014adam} with the learning rate of $10^{-4}$.
-The input length is set to $2,304$ for THUMOS14 and to $192$ for ActivityNet-v1.2, using random sampling and linear interpolation.
-A window of $19$ and $7$ is used for local self-attention on THUMOS14 and ActivityNet-v1.2, respectively.
-In POTLoc model, the number of pyramid levels is set to $l=4$ and the sampling radius is set to $r=2$.
+For feature extraction, the two-stream I3D model \cite{carreira2017quo} is utilized on both datasets.
+Segments consisting of $16$ consecutive frames are fed as input to the visual encoder, employing a sliding window approach with a stride of $16$ on both THUMOS14 and ActivityNet-v1.2.
+Both base and POTLoc models are optimized by Adam \cite{kingma2014adam} with the learning rate of $10^{-4}$ for $50$ epochs.
+In the base model, the original number of feature segments is used without sampling.
+However, in the main model, the input length is set to $768$ for THUMOS14 and to $192$ for ActivityNet-v1.2, using random sampling and linear interpolation.
+A window of $12$ and $7$ is used for local self-attention on THUMOS14 and ActivityNet-v1.2, respectively.
+In POTLoc model, the number of pyramid levels is set to $l=2$ and the sampling radius is set to $r=2$.
 The parameter $r$ is defined on the feature grid, representing the distance in terms of the number of features.
-The number of epochs and the batch size are set to $100$ and $3$ on THUMOS14, and $50$ and $64$ on ActivityNet-v1.2.
+The batch size is set to $4$ on THUMOS14, and to $64$ on ActivityNet-v1.2.
 At inference time, the full sequence is fed into the model without sampling.

-The source code will be released once the paper is accepted.
+\textbf{Computational Complexity:} The number of parameters and FLOPs are $17.9$B and $12.6$M for the base model and $37.5$B and $24.4$M for multi-scale transformer.